 We recommend using one of these benefits calculators:

 There’s no denying that times are tough right now; many families across the UK are wondering how to survive the cost of living crisis.
-Fortunately, being aware of the discounts and benefits available to foster carers should go some way in helping to relieve these pressures.
+Fortunately, being aware of foster care discounts should go some way in helping relieve these pressures.

 At Compass, we want all our foster carers to feel supported and looked-after throughout their fostering journey with us.
 If you’re struggling during this time, please approach your Supervising Social Worker with any concerns you have.
 They will be able to advise you on the best next steps to take.